 One influential critique of rule utilitarianism comes from David Lyons 1965 book Forms and Limits of Utilitarianism.
 In it Lyons argues that rule utilitarianism collapses to act utilitarianism, because for any given rule, in the exceptional case where breaking the rule produces more utility, the rule can always be sophisticated by the addition of a sub-rule that handles cases like the exception.
 But the validity of this process on the utilitarian framework holds for all cases of exceptions, and so the ‘rules’ will have as many ‘sub-rules’ as there are exceptional cases, which, in the end, is to abandon the rule and be guided by the principle of utility, to seek out whatever outcome produces the maximum utility.

-Lyons renders a version of this criticism in terms of promises leveled at Rawls' version in Two Concepts of Rules (Lyons 1965: 182–195)—either rule utilitarians counsel us to keep promises where the outcome would be less than optimal or it claims that the rule of promise keeping admits of exceptions.
-But if the exceptions to the rule of promise keeping are all those cases where keeping a the promise is less than optimal, then the ‘rule’ is no more than a rule of thumb, and the actual principle governing decisions on promise-keeping is the principle of maximal utility.
+Lyons (1965, 182–195) levels a version of this criticism in terms of promises against Rawls' attempted distinction in Two Concepts of Rules between ‘rules of thumb’ and practice rules—either rule utilitarians counsel us to keep promises where the outcome would be less than optimal or they claim that the rule of promise keeping admits of exceptions.
+But if the exceptions to the rule of promise keeping are all those cases where keeping a promise is less than optimal, then the ‘rule’ is no more than a rule of thumb, and the actual principle governing decisions on promise-keeping is the principle of maximal utility.

 It should be noted here however, that Lyon's argument has received some vigorous criticism.
 See, e.g., Allan Gibbard (1965) and Holly Goldman (1974).
 I am grateful to an anonymous reviewer of this publication for these citations.